DylanLawless/weight/README.md

 ## Set up
 1. Add the "weight" folder to the base of iCloud.
 2. `setup.sh` will add 5 lines to your `~/.bash_profile` to source the `config`.
-3. If you place this repo in a different location you need to replace location for 3 file:
+3. If you place this repo in a different location you need to replace the location for 3 files:
-"~/Library/Mobile\ Documents/com~apple~CloudDocs"
+`~/Library/Mobile\ Documents/com~apple~CloudDocs`

 * setup.sh
 * config